CESM-Development/data-publishing/README.md

 1. Include the DOI in the `description` field.
 2. Click `info recorded in description`, which will change the ticket status to `Closed`.

+## Common Errors / FAQ's
+1. There's a 404 error on Climate Data Gateway netcdf headers when click `view`; what do I do?
+There may be an issue with the filepath (eg, make sure your project specific config file points to `/datazone` instead of `/glade`).
+Try unpublishing and republishing.
+2. The project does not have an option to share with the PI.
+Try temporarily adding PI as having view permissions on parent dataset.